fhirschmann/knitron/README.md

 ### Supported Features and Limitations

-Most of the original knitr features are supported, including
+Most of the original knitr chunk options are supported, including

-- fig.path
+- `fig.path`
-- fig.width and fig.height
+- `fig.width` and `fig.height`
-- dpi
+- `dpi`
-- dev ('pdf' for LaTeX and 'png' for HTML/markdown)
+- `dev` ('pdf' for LaTeX and 'png' for HTML/markdown)

-However, there are limitations of features that are not supported:
+However, there are limitations to some options:

 - fig.show only supports 'hold', i.e. all figures are placed at the end of the code chunk